Uniform $C^{1,\alpha}$-regularity for almost-minimizers of some nonlocal perturbations of the perimeter: Introduction

 there holds $\displaystyle Q(r)\le \frac{C}{r^{n-1+p_0}}$ for every $r>0$, for some constants $C>0$ and $p_0>0$. \end{enumerate}

-Let us briefly comment on these assumptions. \begin{enumerate}[(i),topsep=6pt,itemsep=4pt] \item~\cref{Hposrad,Hmoment1} are needed to ensure that $P_\eps$ is well-defined on sets of finite perimeter and that it converges to the standard perimeter.
-In particular, it is used in~\cite{Peg2021} to obtain existence of minimizers for small $\eps$ and convergence to the ball as $\eps$ vanishes. \item~\cref{Hmoment2} (in the form of $I^2_{|\nabla G|}<\infty$) is used to compute the first variation of $\calF_{\eps,\gamma}$ (see~\cref{lem:firstvarf}).
+Let us briefly comment on these assumptions. \begin{enumerate}[(i),topsep=6pt,itemsep=4pt] \item~\cref{Hposrad,Hmoment1} guarantee that $P_\eps$ is well-defined on sets of finite perimeter and converges to the standard perimeter.
+It is shown in~\cite{Peg2021} that these two assumptions are sufficient to ensure both the existence of minimizers for small $\eps$ and their convergence to the ball as $\eps$ vanishes. \item~\cref{Hmoment2} (in the form of $I^2_{|\nabla G|}<\infty$) is used to compute the first variation of $\calF_{\eps,\gamma}$ (see~\cref{lem:firstvarf}).
 It is also needed in its full version in order to apply the stability result~\cite[Theorem~3]{MP2021} for nearly spherical sets. \item~\cref{Hint0} states that for small scales the perimeter is dominant over $P_\eps$, leading to regularity at small scales by classical regularity theory for almost minimizers of the perimeter (see~\cref{prp:almostregsmallscale} and~\cref{prp:smallscales_decexcess}).
-Notice that this assumption, which is weaker than $G\in L^1$, roughly states that close to $0$, $G$ behaves at most like the kernel of the $s_0$-fractional perimeter (see for instance~\cite{CV2013,DNRV2015,FFM+2015}). \item Finally,~\cref{Hdec} is used in the proof of~\cref{thm:decexcess} to bridge between the excess decay at large scales obtained in~\cref{prp:largescales_decexcess} and the excess decay at small scales from~\cref{prp:smallscales_decexcess} (see also the discussion below). \end{enumerate} We now also comment on the restrictions these conditions impose on the kernel and give a few examples where these assumptions are satisfied. \begin{enumerate}[(i),topsep=6pt,itemsep=4pt] \item With~\cref{Hmoment1}, one can check that assumption~\cref{Hdec} is equivalent to $I_G^{n+q_0}<\infty$ for some positive~$q_0$ (possibly different from $p_0$). \item If $G$ is a power law function near the origin, that is, $G\propto \abs{z}^{-\alpha}$ for some $\alpha>0$ in a neighborhood of $0$, then~\cref{Hint0} states that $\alpha\le n+s_0$.
+The hypothesis is weaker than assuming $G$ to be locally integrable.
+It roughly states that, near $0$, $G$ behaves at most like the kernel of the $s_0$-fractional perimeter (see for instance~\cite{CV2013,DNRV2015,FFM+2015}). \item Finally,~\cref{Hdec} limits the contributions of long-range interactions in $P_\eps$.
+We do not believe this condition to be sharp. \end{enumerate} We now also comment on the restrictions these conditions impose on the kernel and give a few examples where these assumptions are satisfied. \begin{enumerate}[(i),topsep=6pt,itemsep=4pt] \item With~\cref{Hmoment1}, one can check that assumption~\cref{Hdec} is equivalent to $I_G^{n+q_0}<\infty$ for some positive~$q_0$ (possibly different from $p_0$). \item If $G$ is a power law function near the origin, that is, $G\propto \abs{z}^{-\alpha}$ for some $\alpha>0$ in a neighborhood of $0$, then~\cref{Hint0} states that $\alpha\le n+s_0$.
 Notice that in that particular example, $\abs{\cdot}^2\grad G$ is integrable near the origin, which is a part of~\cref{Hmoment2}. \item If $G$ is a power law function at infinity, that is $G\propto \abs{z}^{-\beta}$ at infinity,~\cref{Hdec} states that $\beta \ge 2n+p_0$.
 In that particular example, $\abs{\cdot}^2\grad G$ is integrable at infinity, and $|g'(r)|\le\frac{C}{r^{n+1}}$ when $r\to\infty$, which is the other part of~\cref{Hmoment2}. \item From the two previous points, we see that the kernel $G$ defined by

 with $s_0\in(0,1)$, $p_0>0$, satisfies assumptions \crefrange{Hposrad}{Hdec}.\\ Other admissible kernels are multiples of the Bessel kernels $\mathcal{B}_{\alpha,\kappa}$, defined for any $\alpha>0$ and~$\kappa>0$ as the fundamental solution of the operator $(\id-\kappa\Delta)^{\frac{\alpha}{2}}$.
 Indeed, Bessel kernels are smooth away from zero, decay exponentially at infinity and, near the origin